 Before I began training to become a life and health coach, I secretly knew I wasn't living in the fullest version of myself...

 I was a full-time stay at home mom who had been out of the workforce for 10 years.
-I loved supporting my family, but I had an Ivy League degree in neurobiology and two Masters degrees in psychology and I missed using the skills and education I was passionate about.
+I loved supporting my family, but I had an Ivy League degree in neuroscience and two Master's degrees in psychology and I missed using the skills and education I was passionate about.

 You wouldn’t be able to tell from the outside looking in, I was in good shape and happily contributed support wherever it was needed, but I had a nagging, hollow space inside, and I had lost my confidence that I would be valued in the workforce.